 - IV cannulation/CVAD management.

-In addition, all graduates attend graduate nurse meetings and leadership sessions and complete competency assessments, a variety of learning packages and performance appraisals.
+In addition, graduate nurses attend peer group meetings, clinical supervision sessions and complete competency assessments, a variety of learning packages and performance appraisals.

 Eligibility and application process